Lin-K76/Lin-K76.github.io/_pages/about.md

 I am a third year PhD student at [MIT EECS](https://www.eecs.mit.edu/), where I am grateful to be under the guidance of Professor [Nir Shavit](https://www.csail.mit.edu/person/nir-shavit) as a member of the [Shavit Lab](https://shavitlab.csail.mit.edu/).
 Prior to my graduate studies, I received my BA in computer science and in neuroscience from [Columbia University](https://www.columbia.edu/), where I conducted research at the [Peter Sims Lab](https://www.columbia.edu/~pas2182/index.php/home-top.html).

-I am curious about how computation arises on the scale of individual or small groups of neurons in both biological and artifical neural networks.
+I am curious about how computation arises on the scale of individual or small groups of neurons in both biological and artificial neural networks.
 I approach these questions through connectomics and mechanisic interpretability, with the goal of informing more efficient machine learning systems.

 News
 ======